NautilusTrader

 Request instrument (REST)public/get_instrument; loads one instrument into the local cache.

-Request all instruments (REST)public/get_instruments; fetches each currency in currencies.
+Request all instruments (REST)public/get_instruments; salvages valid rows for each currency.

 Instrument subscription-Not supported.
 Use the configured REST refresh interval.